JavyLopez-20/README.md-generator-with-node.js/README.md

 * [Questions](#questions)

 ## Installation
-This is how to
+run node index.js inside Develop file

 ## Usage
-how much usage
+blank

 ## License
-  This project is licensed under the Apache 2.0 License.
+  This project is licensed under the ISC License.

 ## Contributing
-this
+blank

 ## Tests
-that
+blank

 ## Questions
-If you have any questions, please contact me at [My email](mailto:My email).
+If you have any questions, please contact me at [javylopez98@hotmail.com](mailto:javylopez98@hotmail.com).
-You can find more of my work at [My username](https://github.com/My username).
+You can find more of my work at [JavyLopez-20](https://github.com/JavyLopez-20).